 How to Water and Manage the Indoor Herb and Vegetable Garden

 Managing the indoor garden means paying attention every day to your plants until you get the hang of caring for them.
 In my indoor garden, I water microgreen within their trays every day, but I water larger plants only once per week.
-Understanding each plant needs and addressing it will be part of the trick of growing healthy indoor vegetable plants.
+Understanding each plant’s needs and addressing them will be part of the trick of growing healthy indoor vegetable plants.

 Humidity can be an issue for indoor houseplants.
 Winter-heated homes, for instance, have exceptionally low humidity.
 Increasing humidity by setting your plants on a dish of pebbles, then keeping the pebbles watered, or misting your plants regularly with a continuous mist spray bottle can help.